bnosac/crfsuite/README.md

 ## Data format

-In order to build a CRF model, you need to have sequences of labels (the hidden state Y) and attributes of the observations corresponding to the labels (X).
+In order to build a CRF model, you need to have **sequences of labels** (the hidden state Y) and **attributes of the observations corresponding to the labels** (X).

-Generally the labels follow this type of scheme B-ORG, I-ORG, E-ORG or B-MYTYPE, I-MYTYPE, E-MYTYPE, O. Indicating the beginng of a certain category (B-), the intermediate part of a certain category (I-) and the ending of a certain category (E-).
+- Generally the labels follow this type of scheme B-ORG, I-ORG, E-ORG or B-MYTYPE, I-MYTYPE, E-MYTYPE, O. Indicating the beginng of a certain category (B-), the intermediate part of a certain category (I-) and the ending of a certain category (E-).

-`I went to the New York City District on holidays` would e.g. be labelled as `O, O, O, O, B-ORG, I-ORG, I-ORG, I-ORG, O, O`d
+- `I went to the New York City District on holidays` would e.g. be labelled as `O, O, O, O, B-ORG, I-ORG, I-ORG, I-ORG, O, O`

-The attributes of the observations are mostly something like the term itself, the neighbouring terms, the parts of speech, the neighbouring parts of speech or any specific feature you can extract and which are relevant to your business domain (e.g. the number of numbers in the token, how far is it from the start of the document or end of the document, ...).
+- The attributes of the observations are mostly something like the term itself, the neighbouring terms, the parts of speech, the neighbouring parts of speech or any specific feature you can extract and which are relevant to your business domain (e.g. the number of numbers in the token, how far is it from the start of the document or end of the document, ...).

-As an example, let's get some data in Dutch used for Named Entity Recognition.
+As an example, let's get some data in Dutch for doing Named Entity Recognition.
 It contains 1 row per term and provides entity labels as well as the parts of speech tag for each term.
-As basic feature enrichment we add the parts of speech tag of the preceding and the next term.
+As basic feature enrichment we add the parts of speech tag of the preceding and the next term which we will use later when building the model.

 ```
 library(crfsuite)